Brown Sun Spots

 Sun spots should always be protected from the sun.
 They can be faded with creams containing hydroquinone, alpha-hydroxy acids, retinoids and vitamin C. Stronger, quicker options to fade or remove spots are liquid nitrogen, chemical peels and many lasers.

-Freckles on the decolletage area of the chest are easily removed with Elos Aurora IPL.
+Freckles on the decolletage area of the chest are easily removed with Elos Galaxy IPL.

-Palm Clinic’s best option for treating age spots or freckles is Photoderm IPL and Elos lasers which reduce the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
+Palm Clinic’s best option for treating age spots or freckles is Elos Galaxy IPL which reduces the top layers of pigment, fading the brown spot without reducing the number of melanocytes.
 Good sun protection is essential after treatment to prevent brown spots darkening again.
 These lasers also reduce red veins and promote natural collagen formation.

 Alternatively the revolutionary new Fraxel Dual laser which partially resurfaces the skin can also be used to remove brown spots.
 The melanocyte population is reduced making the brown spots less likely to recur.
 Fine lines and skin texture are significantly smoothed at the same time improving the overall appearance of the skin.